esbgkannan/GT-CNN/README.md

 ### Step1: Sequence collection

 Collect related sequences for any family, group you want to analyze.
-Ideally, you want >100 and <500 sequences purged with a sequnece identity of 10-95%.
+Sequences purged with a sequence similarity of 60-95%.
 Edit sequence IDs in format (>Family(GT2-A)|UniqueID|TaxInfo)

 ### Step2: Secondary structure prediction